quangduy201/captionify/README.md

 Open a web browser and go to [`http://localhost:8000`](http://localhost:8000) to access the application.

-## Train custom model
+## Train your own model

-If you want to train a custom image-captioning model, you can use the provided Kaggle notebook [here](https://www.kaggle.com/code/quangduy201/image-captioning-pytorch)
+You can train a custom captioning model using the provided Kaggle notebook [here](https://www.kaggle.com/code/quangduy201/image-captioning-pytorch)
 ### 1. Open the notebook:
 Visit the provided Kaggle link and create a copy of the notebook.